-Captain Marvel arrives in theaters this year, and Marvel Studios is banking on their first female-led superhero film to lead the way into the MCU's future as Phase 3 wraps up.
+Carol Danvers aka Captain Marvel's origin and powers have changed quite a bit from the comics for her MCU debut.
 The character’s popularity has increased over the last few years in the Marvel comic fandom, thanks to a stellar run by Kelly Sue DeConnick, and the time is ripe for Brie Larson to help catapult Carol Danvers and her alter ego into the mainstream.

 Carol Danvers' journey from USAF personnel to a premier superhero of the Marvel Universe is marked of warring alien races, doomed mentors and love interests, not mention erratically changing power-sets, so the challenges in adapting the character for the MCU are not inconsiderable.
-Here's everything we know so far about how Captain Marvel will be changed from the comics, and what elements of the character will stay the same.
+Here's everything you need to know Captain Marvel's origins and powers in the comics, and what the movie changed.

 - This Page: Captain Marvel's Origin Story In The Comics And MCU